Provision Your Module with a YubiKey from Amazon

 - A printed circuit board assembly (PCBA) with an integrated ACK module.
-A USI Development Kit may be used with YubiKey-based provisioning only when testing YubiKey-based provisioning.
+A Development Kit may be used with YubiKey-based provisioning only when testing YubiKey-based provisioning.

 - Complete the Module Utility CLI Quick Start guide.